waseemvalli/ActiveDirectoryLab/README.md

 <img src = "https://imgur.com/zVOArid.png" height="80%" width = "80%" />

-Our scope has been created but it is not activated.
-In order to do so we must authorise our DC.
+Our scope has been created but is not yet activated.
+To activate it, we need to authorise our Domain Controller.

 <img src = "https://imgur.com/iib0ywX.png" height="80%" width = "80%" />

-Now it has been activated and we have a working IP scope.
+Now that it has been activated, we have a functioning IP scope.

 <img src = "https://imgur.com/MSiDukp.png" height="80%" width = "80%" />